-In layman language, restricted funds are the funds which the trustee of the charity are bound to spend in a particular way or for a particular reason as mentioned in a service contract or funding letter of offer, or as clearly stated by the donor or grant maker.
+In layman’s language, restricted funds are the funds that the trustee of the charity is bound to spend in a particular way or for a particular reason as mentioned in a service contract or funding letter of offer, or as clearly stated by the donor or grantmaker.

 Here are the steps to set up a specific restricted fund in QuickBooks:

-I hope above provide information will help you if you are not able to set up the restricted funds in QuickBooks, your query with QuickBooks support.
+I hope the above provide information will help you if you are not able to set up the restricted funds in QuickBooks, your query with QuickBooks help.

 Can Grants be Seen as Restricted Funds?

-Restricted funds are the least-favorite type of funds to accept since you are compelled to spend them in a particular in a specified period.
-Typically, these grants are used to spend on a particular program or mission or the enterprise, and cannot be used for the operational costs of the business.
+Restricted funds are the least-favorite type of funds to accept since you are compelled to spend them in a particular specified period.
+Typically, these grants are used to spend on a particular program or mission, or enterprise, and cannot be used for the operational costs of the business.